Press play to listen to How To Spot Someone With A Chronic Illness or continue reading.

-Grab your binoculars, looking glasses, and detective kits, because today I am going to share how to spot someone who has a chronic illness!
+Grab your binoculars, looking glasses, and detective kits because today, I will share how to spot someone who has a chronic illness!

 Make sure you have a pen and notepad ready to take notes because what I am about to share will help you spot one of these mythical creatures with your own eyes!!

 Are you ready to begin your chronic illness manhunt?